-November 2, 1986: The day Becker won inaugural Paris-Bercy Open
+November 2, 1986: The day Becker won the inaugural Paris-Bercy Open

-On this day in tennis history, world No 2 Boris Becker won the first-ever Paris-Bercy Open against Sergio Casal in the final.
+On this day in tennis history, world No 2 Boris Becker beat a qualifier ranked No 100 in the world to win the first of this three Paris-Bercy Open titles

-On this day, November 2, 1986, Boris Becker won the inaugural Paris-Bercy Open.
-The German defeated the world No 100 Spanish qualifier Sergio Casal in the final, 6-4, 6-3, 7-6.
-For its first edition, the tournament organisers couldn’t have hoped for a better winner to promote their event, as “Boom Boom” was at the peak of his celebrity status and was chasing Ivan Lendl for the world No 1 spot.
+On this day, November 2 in 1986, Boris Becker won the inaugural Paris-Bercy Open.
+The German defeated Spanish qualifier Sergio Casal, ranked 100th in the world, in the final 6-4, 6-3, 7-6.
+For its first edition, the tournament organisers couldn’t have hoped for a better winner to promote their event as “Boom Boom” was at the peak of his celebrity status and was chasing Ivan Lendl for the world No 1 ranking.

-The Spaniard Sergio Casal was born in 1962.
-He turned pro in 1981, and he reached his first final on the tour in 1983, falling short against Mats Wilander in Aix-en-Provence (6-3, 6-2), while finishing the year as world No 70.
-A year later, after a terrible 1984 season, he was out of the top 200, but in May 1985, he claimed his first and only title as a qualifier in Firenze, defeating Jimmy Arias in the final (3-6, 6-3, 6-2).
-He was more successful in doubles, where he had already accumulated 8 titles, partnering fellow Spaniard Emilio Sanchez.
+Sergio Casal was born in 1962 in Barcelona, Spain.
+After turning pro in 1981, he reached his first final on the tour in 1983, falling short against Mats Wilander in Aix-en-Provence (6-3, 6-2) and finished the year as world No 70.
+A year later, after a terrible 1984 season, he was out of the top 200.
+However, in May 1985, Casal claimed his first and only title in Firenze, as a qualifier, defeating Jimmy Arias in the final (3-6, 6-3, 6-2).
+He was more successful in doubles, where he had already won 8 titles, partnering fellow Spaniard Emilio Sanchez.

 The Paris-Bercy Open was held in 1986 for the first time at the 15,000-seat Palais Omnisports de Paris-Bercy, which was unveiled in 1984.
 It replaced the former Paris Indoor Open, which was held from 1969 until 1982 at another venue, the Stadium Pierre de Coubertin.

-Becker had claimed two titles in the two previous weeks, in Sydney (defeating world No 1, Ivan Lendl, in the final, 3-6, 7-6, 6-2, 6-0) and in Tokyo (where he beat Stefan Edberg, 7-6, 6-1).
-Despite this crazy schedule, the German didn’t seem affected by jet lag or fatigue, making his way to the final dropping only one set — in the semi-final against Frenchman Henri Leconte (6-2, 3-6, 6-3).
+Becker had claimed two titles in weeks leading up to Paris – in Sydney (defeating top-ranked Lendl, in the final, 3-6, 7-6, 6-2, 6-0) and in Tokyo (beating Stefan Edberg, 7-6, 6-1).
+Despite this crazy schedule, the German didn’t seem affected by jet lag or fatigue, making his way to the final for the loss of only one set – in the semi-final against Frenchman Henri Leconte (6-2, 3-6, 6-3).

-On Sunday, November 2, Becker held his rank and fired 22 aces to put an end to Casal’s run in three sets, 6-4, 6-3, 7-6.
-Although Casal didn’t play a bad match, the German was just too strong.
-Interviewed years later by 15-lovetennis.com, the Spaniard recalled : “On such a fast carpet, with low bounces, Becker was invincible.
-Unlike my matches against McEnroe or Mayotte, I never felt like I had a chance to win, I could just postpone defeat.
+On Sunday, November 2, Becker held his rank and fired 22 aces to put an end to Casal’s run in straight sets, 6-4, 6-3, 7-6.
+Although Casal didn’t play a bad match, the German proved to be just too strong.
+Interviewed years later by 15-lovetennis.com, the Spaniard recalled, “On such a fast carpet, with low bounces, Becker was invincible.
+Unlike my matches against McEnroe or Mayotte, I never felt like I had a chance to win, I could just delay defeat.
 It was impossible to break his serve.”

-“Under such circumstances, to fly all those many hours, the different continents, the different cities and different surfaces – let’s say I didn’t think I could do it,” said Becker, referring to his previous tournaments in Australia and Japan.
+Becker said he did not believe he could win the tournament earlier due to his hectic schedule leading up to the event.
+“Under such circumstances, to fly all those many hours, the different continents, the different cities and different surfaces – let’s say I didn’t think I could do it.”

 The newly established Paris-Bercy Open had a prestigious winner to start its history.